vineyard-bloom/bloom-starter/README.md

 All external logic (API calls, Redux state reading/updating) should be written into `<COMPONENT>-container.jsx` files.
 These should have no native HTML5 / JSX markup (including `div`s) in them, ideally.
 These container files should render another file for markup, usually named `<COMPONENT>.jsx`.

-All markup should be written in `<COMPONENT>.jsx` files, which like in the presentation/ folder under `<COMPONENT>-container.jsx`, or in the reusable presentation/ folder.
+All markup should be written in `<COMPONENT>.jsx` files, which live in the presentation/ folder under `<COMPONENT>-container.jsx`, or in the reusable presentation/ folder.

 The app is currently organized like:
 ```